betorvs/mini-observability-stack/README.md

 Then you can use this to create your own service monitors, prometheus rules and grafana dashboards.

+Tested on: Docker for MAC v3.3.0 with Kubernetes enabled v1.19.7

 ## Let's Play

 We need an ingress and add new entries in /etc/hosts